Marella Speciality Restaurants Review

 Carole chose beef penang, which is one of our favourite dishes when we travel to Thailand.
 It was going to be a tough act to follow but follow it they did.
 Soft and juicy cubes of succulent beef in a rich and spicy coconut milk sauce with just the right amount of heat, it was delicious.
 My choice was lamb madras, large pieces of tender slow cooked lamb in a thick madras sauce finished with a swirl of fresh cream.
 We both love spicy food and we asked for hot and they did not let us down.

 This was an amazing all round dining experience with exceptional food and service and we would highly recommend it.
-It cost £22.95 per person, which was fabulous value for money.
+It cost £26.95 per person (prices correct as of June 2023), which was fabulous value for money.

 We were very impressed with the food on the Marella Discovery and would thoroughly recommend both of these Marella speciality restaurants.
 Could we pick a favourite…….. unfortunately not they were both so good!